CNIT-Organization/POS-Awesome-V15/posawesome/public/js/posapp/components/pos/KEYBOARD_SHORTCUTS.md

 ### Invoice Recall
 The invoice recall functionality:
 1. Fetches all submitted invoices from today for the current company and user
-2. Shows a selection dialog with invoice details
+2. Shows a selection dialog with invoice details and action buttons
-3. Allows loading any invoice into the current session
+3. **Return button**: Loads any invoice into the current session for modification
+4. **Print button**: Prints the invoice directly without loading it
-4. Useful for reprinting receipts or making modifications
+5. Useful for reprinting receipts or making modifications

-### Quick Cash Payment
+### Quick Cash Payment (F4)
 The F4 shortcut:
 1. Validates that items are added and customer is selected
+2. Opens the payment dialog
-2. Automatically sets cash payment to the full invoice amount
+3. Automatically sets cash payment to the full invoice amount
-3. Clears other payment methods
+4. Clears other payment methods
-4. Submits the invoice and prints it automatically
+5. Submits the invoice and prints it automatically

+### Item Editing Shortcuts
+- **/** (Forward Slash): Focuses on the price field for quick price editing
+- **.** (Period): Focuses on the quantity field for quick quantity editing
+- Both shortcuts work on the first item in the invoice
+- Provides visual feedback if no items are present

 ## Technical Notes